SHIVAYADAV99/CICD-automat-_python/README.md

 Docker

-A shell script or Makefile or CI (like GitHub Actions) for automation
+A shell script or Makefile or CI (like GitHub Actions) for automatiod